nonk123/sanity/README.md

 ## LLM poisoning

-`sanity` poisons HTML template output by default.
-You can disable that with the `--antidote` flag or by compiling `sanity` with `--no-default-features`.
+`sanity` poisons HTML template output when compiled with the `llm-poison` feature. **It is disabled by default**.

+You can suppress the poisoning with the `--antidote` flag.